-At it’s core, it's just a few ingredients to make the simplest version: fresh green beans, prosciutto, olive oil, salt, and pepper.
-This is the most simplified version of Prosciutto Green Beans.
+At its core, it's just a few ingredients to make the simplest version: fresh green beans, prosciutto, olive oil, salt, and pepper.

-- Add caramelized onions.
-All you do is take a small sweet onion, slice in half, then slice each half into thin half-moons.
-Caramelize in the olive oil over low heat until they're a deep golden brown color.
-Remove from the pan, follow the recipe as written, and add the caramelized onions back in when you add the green beans.
+- Caramelized onions: slice a small sweet onion, then slice each half into thin half-moon slices.
+Caramelize the onion slices in olive oil over low heat until they're a deep golden brown color, stirring frequently.
+Remove from the pan, follow the prosciutto green beans recipe as written, and add the caramelized onions back in when you add the green beans.

-- Mushrooms: follow the recipe as-is, and just add sliced button mushrooms or baby portabello mushrooms when you add your green beans.
+- Mushrooms: follow the recipe as-is, and just add sliced button mushrooms or baby portobello mushrooms when you add your green beans.

 Generally, in terms of food allergies and sensitivities, this is a fairly benign dish.
-If you're not allergic or sensitive to prosciutto or green beans themselves, you're good!
+Basically, if you're not allergic or sensitive to prosciutto or green beans themselves, you're good!
 Things to watch out for:

-- Make sure the prosciutto you buy doesn't have any additives that may be related to gluten, dairy, or anything else you’re watching out for.
+- Make sure the prosciutto you buy doesn't have any additives that may be related to gluten, dairy, or anything else you avoid.

-- If olive oil doesn't work for you (or you can’t have it) you can sub any other oil, or even butter or ghee.
+- If olive oil doesn't work for you, just substitute any other oil, or even butter or ghee.

 - Even if green beans don't work for you, Brussels sprouts would be a great sub!
-Probably would need to add a couple extra minutes of cooking time to ensure the Brussels sprouts are tender.
+I would likely add a couple extra minutes of cooking time to ensure the Brussels sprouts are tender.

 - While I personally LOVE the prosciutto in here, you truly could sub any kind of bacon/ turkey bacon, or even a veggie bacon (like coconut bacon or eggplant bacon).